xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     3. The save_conf interface can record the current settings and will not be lost after the restart.
     4. The clean_conf interface can restore system default settings

-:param offset: [x, y, z, roll, yaw, pitch]
+:param offset: [x, y, z, roll, pitch, yaw]
-:param is_radian: the roll/yaw/pitch in radians or not, default is self.default_is_radian
+:param is_radian: the roll/pitch/yaw in radians or not, default is self.default_is_radian
 :return: code
     code: See the return code documentation for details.
 ```